earworm

 Startscreen panorama

-Startscreen is basically a 3-sided panorama.
-The first pivot is the main page.
-It has a “My top five” section where you can pin your favorite artist, album, songs, playlist or a genre.
-If you don’t feel like picking your favorites yourself, you can let earworm pin them based on your music preferences.
+The start screen encompasses a three-sided panorama design.
+The first pivot serves as the main page, featuring a “My Top Five” section where you can pin your favorite artists, albums, songs, playlists, or genres.
+If selecting your favorites isn’t your preference, you can let earworm automatically pin them based on your music tastes.

 Artist view